WalmartSolutions/jsec/README.md

 Maintaining proper grammar is crucial for the credibility of the content.
 If you struggle with it, consider using software to help you.
 Occasional mistakes are acceptable, but strive for clarity.

-### Documentation
+## Documentation

-Contribute well-documented changes, utilizing basic javadoc features.
+Contributing well-documented changes is crucial.
+Utilize basic javadoc features.
 It doesn't require mastery, but it's important to keep the documentation clear and organized.

+When creating documentation for JSec, it is important to strike the right balance between providing detailed information and ensuring ease of understanding.
+While we want the documentation to be comprehensive, we should avoid overwhelming the reader with excessive information.

+The primary goal of JSec is to facilitate learning for individuals who are interested in expanding their knowledge.
+Therefore, the documentation should be designed to make the learning process easier and more accessible.

+It is crucial to maintain the integrity and ethical standards of JSec.
+As such, the documentation should not serve as a tutorial on how to crack software.
+We should refrain from providing step-by-step instructions or guidance that could be misused for illegal activities.

+While we aim to provide valuable information and guidance, it is important to foster independent learning.
+The documentation should empower readers to explore and discover on their own, rather than holding their hand throughout the entire process.

+By adhering to these principles, we can ensure that JSec's documentation remains professional, informative, and conducive to effective learning.

 ## Issues